-What are the expectations of Academic Rep?
+What is an Academic Rep?

-- Promote your role amongst students and make it clear how they can contact you
+- Promote your role amongst students and make it clear how they can contact you.

 Why should I become an Academic Rep?